loopandlearn/news/docs/edition/2024-09-18.md

 ## Make Your Own Dark Mode

-Some app don't have dark mode.
-These apps with white brackgrounds are blindingly bright in low light situations.
-You can invert those.
+Some apps don't have dark mode.
+These apps with white backgrounds are blindingly bright in low light situations.
+You can invert them.
 Here’s how!

 * Go to iPhone Settings
 * Accessibility